-Atlas supports deploying clusters onto Amazon Web Services (AWS).
-Atlas supports all AWS regions other than those in China and US GovCloud.
+Atlas supports deploying clusters and serverless instances onto Amazon Web Services (AWS).
+Atlas supports all AWS regions other than some regions in China and US GovCloud.

-This page provides reference material related to Atlas cluster deployments on AWS .
+This page provides reference material related to Atlas cluster deployments on AWS.
 The following options do not apply to serverless instances.

 Each Atlas cluster tier comes with a default set of resources.
 Atlas provides the following resource configuration options: